coop152/obsidian-vaults/Year 3/Algorithms and Complexity/Union-Find.md

 - `find(e)`: $O(n)$.
 Traverse the tree from the given element to the root.
 Worst case, every element is in one long chain of length $n$.

 This simple version seems on-par with the simpler list implementation, but there are optimisations that can be applied to make it better:
 - **Union-by-Size**: When performing a union, make the smaller tree the child of the larger tree.
-This requires storing a tree size at each node
+This requires storing a tree size at each node.
+- **Path Compression**: When performing a find, change the parent of every node you visit to point to it's root.